misavojte/fss-mu-ehealth-preprocess/README.md

 - `duration`: Duration of the fixation in milliseconds.
 This is a key metric for analyzing attention patterns.
 - `x_position`, `y_position`: Screen coordinates of the fixation.
 These can be used for spatial analysis of visual attention.
 - `is_flanked_by_missing`, `fraction_interpolated`: Technical quality indicators about the fixation data.
-- `start_timestamp`, `end_timestamp`: Actual timestamps in 'YYYY-MM-DD HH:MM:SS.fff' format that correspond to when each fixation occurred.
+- `start_timestamp`, `end_timestamp`: Actual timestamps in 'YYYY-MM-DD HH:MM:SS.fff' format that correspond to **when corresponding gaze points were captured by the system**.
 These are crucial for matching fixations with specific actions or tasks.
 You can use them to query specific time periods (e.g., to count fixations during a particular task, find the timestamp when it started/ended and filter accordingly).
 - `aoi`: Area of Interest where the fixation occurred.
 Note that a fixation might be associated with multiple AOIs simultaneously if they overlap.

 **Usage in R:**